yashaspa/aspirantAI/README.md

 ### Deployment:
 - **API Creation**: Wrapping the model inside an API for easy integration into applications or platforms.
 - **Continuous Monitoring**: Regularly monitoring the model's performance in real-world scenarios and collecting feedback for iterative improvement.

+## Hugging Face AutoTrain Experimentation

+Alongside our primary training methods, we experimented with Hugging Face's AutoTrain to evaluate its efficacy for our project.
+AutoTrain provided an automated approach to model training, and we wanted to assess its ease of use and performance outcomes for our specific use case.